 Create a Scarcity Department

 Taking a lesson from direct response marketing, we can increase consumer demand by creating scarcity in our offerings.
-Limited edition flavors, brand collaborations (mentioned above), and seasonal product packages will put a new spark in your conversion rate and help build long-term brand equity.
+Limited-edition flavors, brand collaborations (mentioned above), and seasonal product packages will spark your conversion rate and help build long-term brand equity.

 A Persistent but Likeable Sales Department

-Mediocre sales departments exist in many small to mid-size CPG brands.
+Many smallโto mid-size CPG brands have mediocre sales departments.
 A weak sales team is one of the biggest misses in the CPG market.
-The flip side of that statement is that it creates an opportunity for those willing to find and nurture the right salespeople.
+Conversely, that statement creates opportunities for those willing to find and nurture the right salespeople.

 CPG Performance Agency

-SmashBrand is a CPG branding, strategy, and packaging design agency helping consumer goods brands own their target consumer and capture more market share.
+SmashBrand is a CPG branding, strategy, and packaging design agency that helps consumer goods brands identify their target consumers and capture more market share.
 Through our proprietary consumer testing process, we guarantee shelf performance.
-We work with emerging brands and category leaders to increase purchase intent.
+We also work with emerging brands and category leaders to increase purchase intent.

 Book a time to discuss your project with our team.